sunmayuan/COMP2113_GP_124/README.md

 When the player's health bar is empty, the game will be lost.
 When the player reaches the highest level, the game will be won and one of the endings will be seen.

-A list of features that we plan to implement:
+List of features and coding elements to support them:
-1. Update and show the player's current health bar and level.
-2. Depending on the player's choice, different situations will be encountered.
-For example, a player may need to challenge a wizard or play a poker with a gambler.
-3. The player may encounter random game set every time.
-For example, the computer need to generate random cards in a poker game.
+1.Generation of random game sets or events - The player will be randomly assigned to one of the four Houses using their lucky numbers as the random seed.
+Also, the player may encounter a random game set every time.
+For example, the computer needs to generate random cards in a poker game.
+2. Data structures for storing game status - Two integers used to store the level of magic power and the points earned for the House; Linked list used to store each day information; And arrays used to store scenarios and related options.
+3. Dynamic memory management - Update the level of magic power and the points earned for the House according to the player's choices; The linked list for storing each day's choice is a dynamic data structure that needs to be updated every round.
-4. Stores the player's game state so that they can choose to continue last game.
+4. File input/output - Store the players' names in a file for checking; Save the latest game status so that the player can choose to continue the last game next time.

-Coding elements to support our features:
-1. Generation of random game sets or events
-    - Support feature 3
-2. Data structures for storing game status
-    - A 2D array to store the map
-    - Two integers to store the health bar and level
-3. Dynamic memory management
-    - Update the health bar and level
-    - Stores each choice of the player and updates the player's current position
-4. File input/output (e.g., for loading/saving game status)
-    - Get the player's input and store their names in a file for checking
-    - Save the latest game status
-5. Program codes in multiple files
-    - Easy to call different sub-stories
+5. Program codes in multiple files - Multiple files contain different sub-stories for easy calling when the player makes choices, like Diagon_Alley, Gringotts, and Forbidden_Forest; Multiple files contain various situations the players may encounter in classes.